-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Gas is from the mains supply with the meter located within an external inspection box.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
 Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipe work.

-Sanitary fittings comprise a three piece suite within the bathroom.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Sanitary fittings comprise a three piece suite within the bathroom and a two piece suite within the WC.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Heating is provided by a gas combination boiler located within the utility room which serves the central heating system via radiators.
-The boiler also appears to provide hot water on demand.
+Heating is provided by a gas combination boiler located within a dining area cupboard.
+This heats steel radiators and also appears to provide hot water on demand.
+Drainage Drainage covers etc. were not lifted.

-Drainage

-Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.